 If you’re up to the challenge of skydiving, you can also stay on the grounds of Skydive Chicago, but they do require at least one jump to camp in their RV park.

-Please, I encourage you to broaden your thinking about Illinois to include more than just Chicago.
-When we were in Illinois, we did take the time to drive to the 3rd largest city in the US (only 80 miles north of Ottawa) and we spent a day sightseeing.
-We were as pleasantly surprised by Chicago, as we were by Ottawa and Illinois, in general.
-Chicago is simply beautiful, but no more so than all the rest of this incredible region of the country.
+Broaden your thinking about Illinois to include more than just Chicago.
+When we were in Illinois, we did take the time to drive to the 3rd largest city in the US (only 80 miles north of Ottawa).
+We spent a day sightseeing.
+And we were as pleasantly surprised by Chicago, as we were by Ottawa and Illinois itself.
+Chicago is simply beautiful.
+But no more so than all the rest of this incredible region of the country.

-Unfortunately, I fear that all the rest of Illinois is overshadowed by this massive metropolis, and visitors to Illinois are only enjoying a fraction of what this magnificent state has to offer because they just don’t know what they don’t know.
+Unfortunately, I fear that all the rest of Illinois is overshadowed by this massive metropolis.
+Visitors to Illinois are only enjoying a fraction of what this magnificent state has to offer.
+They just don’t know what they don’t know.